semantic-systems/coypu-temporal-extraction-service-machamp/temporal-data/README.md

-├── dataset-statistics      # Contains files with statistics for each of the datasets ├── entity                  # Contains all the converted datasets used in the thesis ├── original_datasets       # Contains the original versions of the datasets ├── relation                # Contains the temporal relation extraction datasets in UIE-format ├── scripts                 # Contains all the scripts to convert the data to any format
+├── dataset-statistics      # Contains files with statistics for each of the datasets ├── entity                  # Contains all the converted datasets used in the thesis ├── original_datasets       # Contains the original versions of the datasets ├── relation                # Contains the temporal relation extraction datasets in UIE format ├── scripts                 # Contains all the scripts to convert the data to any format
 ```

-To use the scripts in the [scripts directory](scripts) it is required that the required Python packages are downloaded.
+To use the scripts in the [scripts directory](scripts), it is required that the required Python packages are downloaded.
-For this it is recommended to setup Anaconda as described in the [main directory](..).
+For this, it is recommended to set up Anaconda as described in the [main directory](..).
 The scripts run with either the MaChAmp or the UIE environment.
-For each of the original datasets a converter script has been written, that converts the data to a JSONLINE format (these are in the [jsonlines conversion directory](scripts/jsonlines-conversion-scripts/)).
+For each of the original datasets, a converter script has been written that converts the data to a JSONLINE format (these are in the [jsonlines conversion directory](scripts/jsonlines-conversion-scripts/)).
-This format can not directly be used by either UIE or MAChAmp, but further scripts can use this format (for example [dataset analysis scripts](scripts/dataset-analysis-scripts/) that calculate the statistics for each dataset).
+This format can not directly be used by either UIE or MAChAmp, but further scripts can use this format (for example, [dataset analysis scripts](scripts/dataset-analysis-scripts/) that calculate the statistics for each dataset).
 Furthermore, it is important to first download the [nltk punkt tokenizer](https://www.nltk.org/api/nltk.tokenize.punkt.html).
 The [scripts directory](scripts) contains a Python script that downloads the punkt tokenizer automatically.